uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 #### What do you know about the subject you want to teach?

-The application form also asks for detailed evidence for the knowledge and interest you bring to the subject(s) you’d like to teach.
+The application form also asks for detailed evidence for the knowledge and interest you bring to the subjects you’d like to teach.

 See [choose a subject](#choose-a-subject) for more about subject knowledge.